-Impact: Self Awareness, Social Justice & Service RAP is a year-long Service Learning RAP developed and coordinated through the UMass Amherst Office of Civic Engagement & Service Learning (CESL), which deeply integrates social justice theory, learning through community engagement, self-exploration, and self-awareness.
+Impact RAP: Self Awareness, Social Justice & Service RAP is a year-long Service Learning RAP and program developed and coordinated through the UMass Amherst Office of Civic Engagement & Service Learning (CESL), which integrates social justice theory, learning through community engagement, self-exploration, and self-awareness.

 If you are familiar with social justice, service-learning, have participated in service events or even if you have no experience at all, this could be the program for you!

 Creating Community Together: Students create a community in the classroom and with their community partners while developing lasting relationships with others across different majors.
 Impact RAP students will also meet students in other Civic Engagement and Service-Learning programs, attend events on campus, participate in community building activities and retreats.
 Impact RAP provides students with the opportunity to learn about the diverse communities that live, love, and struggle for social change in Western Massachusetts and the Pioneer Valley.
 To foster strong relationships inside and outside of the classroom we expect and encourage students towill enroll for both the Fall and Spring courses.
 Many Impact RAP students have made lifelong friends from their shared experiences.
 Impact RAP students also have joined clubs together, worked at the same on campus job, and lived together after their first year.

 Learning Together: Students that enroll in this RAP course are connected with a community-based organization for both fall and spring semesters.
 Impact RAP courses ask students to integrate their learning from their lived experiences, their community organizations partnership work, course materials, and activities.
 Contemplative practices and mindfulness are also central components of learning in the course.
 Impact RAP students are expected to contribute to our learning community by sharing resources, suggesting topics for conversations, and facilitating dialogues and conversations.
 Assignments across both semesters of Impact RAP include papers, reflections, art projects, presentations, group projects